Alberto Ruiz de Galarreta Mocoroa: Navy career

 In 1964 Galarreta was appointed to the Tribunal de Reconocimiento Médico.
 The appointment effectively terminated Galarreta's service at sea and commenced his spell in navy medical administration, where he was noted, for example, in 1965.
 He also held additional roles in other similar bodies, for example, in 1966 Galarreta served as comandante médico in the Junta Facultativa de Reconocimiento Médico.
 He would remain in the administrative branch of the services until the end of his navy career, and some time in the late 1960s or early 1970s promoted to teniente coronel.
 At this rank in 1973 he served as médico adscrito in the Tribunal de Exámenes para el Cuerpo de Sanidad and is recorded in the same role in 1976.
 In 1977 he became Jefe del Servicio de Salud Mental y Luchas Sanitarias and a member of the Comisión de Ordenanzas Generales de la Armada.
 In the late 1970s he became a member of Delegación Permanente de la Junta Superior de Acción Social de la Armada, the navy branch entrusted with social issues like education, financial assistance, sports, holidays, retirement, religious service, etc. He performed this role until 1979; at the time he became Vocal y Asesor Médico de la Delegación de Acción Social de la Armada.
 In 1979 he served as president of the Junta de Reconocimiento Médico at the Tribunal de Exámenes, where as médico adscrito he was noted also in 1980.
-The xact year of his retirement is unknown but probably fell in the early 1980s; he retired as a full colonel.
+The exact year of his retirement is unknown but probably fell on the early 1980s; he retired as a full colonel.